lanimall/j2ee_messaging_apps/README.md

 Then, as in profile 2, a consume app receives the message, processes it and reply to the appropriate destination basded on the ReplyTo header embedded in the message.
 Finally, a 3rd app consumes the Asynchronous reply message (used only by the "Asynchronous send and reply" case)

-IMPORTANT: In order to better customize better what you send on that driver queue, you could use any JMS-capable program (eg. jmeter) to send the desired JMS message with the right payload and headers to that driver queue (instead of the sample "SimpleJmsSendAndForgetToDriver.ear" app)
+**NOTE**: In order to better customize better what you send on that driver queue, you could use any JMS-capable program (eg. jmeter) to send the desired JMS message with the right payload and headers to that driver queue (instead of the sample "SimpleJmsSendAndForgetToDriver.ear" app)
 That way, the right message profile can flow through the various apps (as opposed to built-in sample messages)